Russia downs drones close to Moscow and near Ukrainian border | Law-Order

 Russia downs drones close to Moscow and near Ukrainian border

+In the Belgorod region bordering Ukraine, governor Vyacheslav Gladkov said air defences shot down a drone near the village of Kupino, with no reported damage or casualties.
+But he said four people were wounded by Ukrainian shelling of another village, Urazovo.

-Russia on Saturday reported a new drone attack on Moscow overnight, which again forced the temporary closure of three major airports serving the capital, and another in a southern region bordering Ukraine.
+Russia on Saturday reported a new drone attack on Moscow overnight, which again forced the temporary closure of three major airports serving the capital, and two others in southern regions bordering Ukraine.
 Moscow Mayor Sergei Sobyanin said that a drone was brought down by air defence systems over the Istra district of the Moscow region.
 The district is some 50 km (31 miles) west of the Kremlin.

+Moscow's Sheremetyevo, Domodedovo and Vnukovo airports suspended flights for couple of hours, TASS news agency said.
+The defence ministry said that at about 9:45 pm Moscow time (2100 GMT) its air defences shot down an unmanned aerial vehicle over the region of Bryansk bordering Ukraine.

 But he said four people were wounded by Ukrainian shelling of another village, Urazovo.
 He posted photos showing damage to buildings, one with its roof smashed in.
 Ukraine did not immediately comment and almost never publicly claims responsibility for attacks inside Russia, which invaded it just over 18 months ago.